aws-samples/aws-serverless-security-workshop/docs/01-add-authentication/README.md

 Each new company that signs up to customize unicorns will need to be provisioned a set of client credentials (client ID and client secret) they can use with their request.
 This means we would need a process to create and distribute these client credentials.

-In an actual platform like this in real life, you would probably want to do this in a web developer portal.
+In real life, you would probably want to do this in a web developer portal.
 The partner companies sign in with some user name and password to the web portal, then they can request a set of client credentials to use to make programmatic requests with.
 However, due to limited time for the workshop, we will just simplify this by having a **POST /partner** API that you as the admin working for Wild Rydes can use to sign up partner companies.

 So now, let's get you a set of admin credentials with the `WildRydes/ManagePartners` OAuth scope, so you can start signing up other companies!